 If you fancy a slightly different Proms experience, you could join the Prommers and queue for £6 tickets on the door.
-It’s recommended that you get there from 5pm to ensure you get a queueing ticket (although you may need to go earlier for very popular concerts).
+These Promming tickets aren’t available to buy in advance, but will be available on the day to purchase online between 9am and 12pm.

 - Six of the best: Last nights of the Proms